-On March 11, 2020 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-On March 17, 2020 and January 14, 2021, the province of Ontario declared a state of emergency.
-As an essential business the Foundation continued operations and incurred additional costs to comply with government and internal policies to curb the spread of the virus.
+Due to the ongoing effects of the COVID-19 pandemic, the province of Ontario imposed closures and restrictions on many establishments during the year.
+As an essential business the organization continued operations and incurred additional costs to comply with government and internal policies to curb the spread of the virus.
 Specifically, the additional costs related to cleaning supplies and signage around the common roof buildings.
 Many staff also worked remotely during this time.

-During the current fiscal year, the organization received \$6,104 relating to the 10% Temporary Wage Subsidy (TWS), a Federal program designed to allow eligible employers to reduce the amount of payroll deductions required to be remitted to CRA, to combat the effects of the impact of the pandemic on the Foundation's operations.
+During the year, the organization received \$NIL (2021 - \$6,104) relating to the 10% Temporary Wage Subsidy (TWS), a Federal program designed to allow eligible employers to reduce the amount of payroll deductions required to be remitted to CRA, to combat the effects of the impact of the pandemic on the organization's operations

-Subsequent to year end, on April 7, 2021, the province of Ontario declared another state of emergency and stay-at-home order.
-If the impacts of COVID-19 continue, there could be further impact on the Foundation, the tenants of the common roof buildings, its employees, suppliers and creditors.
-Management and the board of directors are actively monitoring the affect on its financial condition, liquidity, operations, suppliers and industry.
-At this time, the full financial impact of COVID-19 on the Foundation is not known.
+On March 1, 2022, the province of Ontario lifted nearly all of its COVID-19 restrictions.
+If the effects of COVID-19 worsen, there could be further impact on the organization, the tenants of the common roof buildings, its employees, suppliers and creditors.
+Management and the board of directors are actively monitoring the impacts on the organization's financial condition, liquidity, operations, suppliers and industry.
+At this time, the full financial impact of COVID-19 on the organization is not known.